 Pastina is an old family classic that will become a favorite in your household too!
 It's an Italian classic comfort food that makes a perfect side dish, lunch for the kiddos, or even a lighter full meal!

-Measure 3 cups of broth or water into a saucepan.
+Measure 2 cups of broth and 2 cups of water into a saucepan.
 Add the pastina and bring to a boil, stirring occasionally.

 You will not be draining the pasta, so check the liquid level frequently and add more as needed.

 When the pasta is mostly cooked, there should be a small amount of liquid left in the pan.

 Add the rest of the ingredients, besides the lemon juice, and stir until the cheese is melted and everything is combined.